Ripio Credit Network Price Hits $0.0020 on Top Exchanges (RCN)

 Ripio Credit Network Profile

 Ripio Credit Network (RCN) is a proof-of-work (PoW) token that uses the ETH Token hashing algorithm.
 Its launch date was October 24th, 2017.
 Ripio Credit Network’s total supply is 999,942,647 tokens and its circulating supply is 508,404,746 tokens.
+The Reddit community for Ripio Credit Network is https://reddit.com/r/rcn_token and the currency’s Github account can be viewed here.
 Ripio Credit Network’s official message board is medium.com/rcnblog.
-The Reddit community for Ripio Credit Network is https://reddit.com/r/rcn_token and the currency’s Github account can be viewed here.
+Ripio Credit Network’s official Twitter account is @rcnfinance and its Facebook page is accessible here.
 Ripio Credit Network’s official website is rcn.finance.
-Ripio Credit Network’s official Twitter account is @rcnfinance and its Facebook page is accessible here.

 Ripio Credit Network Token Trading